anaisbetts/XamarinEvolve2014/README.md

 ## How do I add a new screen to the app?

-1. Create a new ViewModel class in Starter-Core and derive it from ReactiveObject.
+1. Create a new ViewModel class in XamarinEvolve-Core and derive it from ReactiveObject.
 Put all of the interesting code in here - calling REST APIs, validating stuff, you name it!
 1. Walk over to the iOS project, create a new "Universal View Controller",